Ministry of Chemicals and Fertilizers

 The ministry is headed by the Minister of Chemicals and fertilizers.
-Mansukh L. Mandaviya is the current minister for the departments.
+Jagat Prakash Nadda is the current minister.

-Department of Chemicals and Fertilizers
+Department of Chemicals and Petrochemicals

 The Department of Chemicals and Petrochemicals was under the Ministry of Industry until December 1989, when it was brought under the Ministry of Petroleum and Chemicals.
 On June 5, 1991, the Department of Chemicals and Petrochemicals was transferred to the Ministry of Chemicals and Fertilisers.

 The department is entrusted with the responsibility of planning, development and regulations of the chemicals, petrochemicals and pharmaceutical industry sector, inducting: